 by Sandy Swegel

 We’re supposed to get freezing temperatures soon, and it’s getting beyond the point where a bed sheet thrown over the tomatoes is going to help.
-This is when it’s time to harvest those green tomatoes and put them in the house or cool garage.
+This is when the hard frost finally comes and it’s time to harvest those green tomatoes and put them in the house or cool garage.
 I personally don’t start immediately making green tomato recipes because I’ve found most of the tomatoes will ripen and turn red if they’re big enough and don’t have wounds where mold will form before ripening happens.

 I also harvested cucumbers and some late-season beans and three red peppers hiding under some tomato foliage.
 A blanket is going over the big pumpkin that the neighbor’s kid (he’s 30 years old) wants to keep growing until it’s heavier than he is.
 Last year he made it with a 147 pounds of pumpkin!
 All the greens and root crops and cabbages will be fine.